radiantearth/stac-site/Readme.md

 }
 ```

-If this all seems complicated, this is why CMS's are a popular option.
-If in the future this becomes too much to manage in the filesystem, eleventy can generate content from API calls as well.
+If in the future, it becomes too cumbersome to manage content in the filesystem, eleventy can generate content from API calls as well.
 An example of this can be found in [app/_data/catalogs.js](app/_data/catalogs.js)

 ## Deployment & CI (future)